Ezechiel N'Douassel: 2020 season

 N'Douassel made his debut for Bhayangkara, coming on as a substitute for Herman Dzumafo, in a pre-season cup game against Cambodian Premier League club Visakha as his team won 1–0.
 N'Douassel scored his first goal for Bhayangkara in the same pre-season cup against Malaysia Super League club Petaling Jaya City, scoring a goal in the 55th-minute, which saw Bhayangkara crowned as the champion.
 On 29 February 2020, N'Douassel made his first league debut for Bhayangkara against Persiraja Banda Aceh as his team drew 0–0.
 On 31 March 2020 N'Douassel scored his first league goal for Bhayangkara against Persija Jakarta as his team drew 2–2.

 2021 season

-On 29 August 2021, N'Douassel scored a brace in Bhayangkara's first league match in 2021-22 Liga 1, earning them a 2–1 win over Persiraja Banda Aceh.
+On 29 August 2021, N'Douassel scored a brace in Bhayangkara's first league match in 2021–22 Liga 1, earning them a 2–1 win over Persiraja Banda Aceh.
 N'Douassel scored two goals in a 3–2 win against Barito Putera, extending Bhayangkara unbeaten streak to six matches.
 On the following matchday, he started against his former club Persib Bandung, which ended his team's unbeaten run with a score of 2–0.

 International career

-Ezechiel, the former captain, is the national team's most capped player and top scorer in the history.
-He debuted for the Chad national team in 2005.
-He played on 2005 CEMAC Cup, 2006 CEMAC Cup, 2007 CEMAC Cup, 2008 Africa Cup of Nations qualification, 2010 World Cup qualification, 2010 CEMAC Cup, 2012 Africa Cup of Nations qualification, 2014 World Cup qualification, 2015 Africa Cup of Nations qualification, 2017 Africa Cup of Nations qualification, 2018 World Cup qualification, 2022 World Cup qualification, 2021 Africa Cup of Nations qualification and 2023 Africa Cup of Nations qualification.
+N'Douassel debuted for the Chad national team in 2005.
+He is the former captain and the national team's most capped player and top scorer in history.